 - Now you have two options: you can finish mixing by hand or with a stand mixer with the dough hook attached.
 If you mix by hand you need to then knead for 20 minutes or until the dough passes a window test.
-The test consists in taking a bit of the dough and carefully stretching it to form a window.
-If a thin membrane forms where you can see the light at the other side without breaking then you’re good to go.
+The test consists in taking a bit of the dough and carefully stretching it to form a windowpane.
+If a thin membrane forms where you can see the light on the other side without breaking then you're good to go.
 If not, you have to keep kneading a bit more.
-If you use a stand mixer mix on high speed for 10 minutes or until it passes the window test.
+If you use a stand mixer mix on high speed for 10 minutes or until it passes the windowpane test.

 - Cover the dough with a thin layer of vegetable oil to prevent it from drying and place it in a bowl.
 Cover it with a kitchen cloth and let it proof for one hour or until it has doubled in size.
 It's best to proof in a warm place like inside your oven with only the light on, for example.

 - Dust a surface with flour and place the dough on top.
 Also, dust some extra flour on the dough.
 Roll it out until it's 5mm thick.
 Make sure it's completely unstuck to the surface before starting to cut by lifting it completely from the table.